Josh Hill (fighter): Bellator MMA

 Josh Hill signed with Bellator MMA in November 2019.
 His debut fight came against Vinicius Zani at Bellator 239 on February 21, 2020.
 He won the fight via unanimous decision.

-Hill faced UFC veteran Érik Pérez at Bellator 244 on August 21, 2020.
+Hill faced UFC veteran Erik Pérez at Bellator 244 on August 21, 2020.
 He won the fight via unanimous decision.

 Hill faced Raufeon Stots at Bellator 258 on May 7, 2021.
 He lost the bout via unanimous decision.

 Hill faced Jared Scoggins on December 3, 2021 at Bellator 272.
 At the weigh-ins, Jared Scoggins missed weight for his bout, weighing in at 140 pounds, 4 pounds over the bantamweight non-title fight limit.
 The bout proceeded at catchweight and Scoggins was fined 35% of his purse which went to Hill.
 Hill would go on to win the fight via KO at 0:56 of round 2.

 Hill was scheduled to face Enrique Barzola on April 22, 2022 at Bellator 278.
 Due to the pull out of two fighters from the Bellator Bantamweight World Grand Prix due to injuries, the bout was changed to a wild card qualifier for one of the spots in the tournament.
 Due to Covid, Hill had to pull out of the bout.

 Hill was scheduled to face Matheus Mattos at Bellator 284 on August 12, 2022.
 However, Mattos pulled out due to a knee injury requiring knee surgery and was replaced by Marcos Breno.
 Hill lost the bout via unanimous decision.

 Hill faced Cass Bell on March 10, 2023 at Bellator 292.
 At the weigh-ins, Cass Bell weighed in at 145.2 pounds, 9.2 pounds over the non-title bantamweight fight limit.
 The bout proceeded at catchweight with Bell being fined 50% of his purse, which went to Hill.
 Hill won the fight via split decision.

 On January 23, 2024, he announced that he was no longer with the promotion.